 Have you ever noticed that when your body feels tired, it’s hard to focus?
 When your body feels tense, there’s a good chance your mind feels tense, too.
 The state of your body reflects the state of your mind.
 A good walk clears away the mental cobwebs.
 A well-paced run can settle an agitated mood.
 Flying down a wide-open stretch of road on a bicycle can lift a heavy heart.
 Moving your body stirs stuff up and shakes things out in a way that nothing else can.
 Energize your body, and you’ll energize your mind.
 Calm your body, and you’ll calm your mind.

-Getting healthy and staying fit in 2018 may not be as hard as you think.
+Getting healthy and staying fit this year may not be as hard as you think.
 Consider adopting these tried-and-true solutions.
 Doing so may give you a boost of inspiration when the winter cold lures you toward the couch.

 Cross Training 101: Four Ways to Mix Up Your Movement